Your Guide to Ohio’s Minimum Wage

-Last year, there was a campaign to raise the minimum wage in Cleveland to $15.
+In 2016, there was a campaign to raise the minimum wage in Cleveland to $15.
 Legislation was introduced by the Cleveland City Council last year that proposed a phased approach to reaching $15, starting with a minimum wage of $12 in 2018.

 There was massive debate around the issue with unions and activists on the “for” side and prominent officials — like Cleveland Mayor Frank Jackson and Council President Kevin Kelley — against it.
 Jackson and Kelley worry that a hike in Cleveland’s minimum wage would cause businesses to leave the city; they both support a higher minimum wage if it is instituted statewide.

 That legislation was defeated in the City Council, which would have put the proposal to a vote during the May 2 special election.
 At the end of the year, however, Ohio Governor John Kasich signed a bill that would prohibit communities from raising the minimum wage above that of the state.

 How should small business owners prepare for minimum wage increases?

 Every business is different, so there isn’t one right way to prepare.
 Here are a few options you may want to consider:

 - Audit your expenses: Check your cash flow in detail and create a hiring plan you can afford.
 In some cases, you may find that hiring temporary workers or contract workers as needed is less expensive than taking on full-time staff.